Static stable timelike circular orbits and Aschenbach effect in horizonless solutions of Einsteinian cubic gravity: Einsteinian cubic gravity (ECG)

-To ensure the solution covers infinity point, we introduce a compactified coordinate $x = r/(1+r)$ to map the physical domain $r \in [0, \infty)$ onto the computational interval $x \in [0,1]$.
-The boundary value problem defined by Eq. \eqref{eq4} with conditions \eqref{bc1} and \eqref{bc2} is then solved using the finite element software FEniCSx \cite{AlnaesLoggOlgaard2014,ScroggsBarattaRichardson2022,BarattaDeanDokken2023}.
+To ensure the solution covers the point at infinity, we introduce a compactified coordinate $x = r/(1+r)$ to map the physical domain $r \in [0, \infty)$ onto the computational interval $x \in [0,1]$.
+The boundary value problem defined by Eq.~\eqref{eq4} with conditions \eqref{bc1} and \eqref{bc2} was solved using the finite element software FEniCSx \cite{AlnaesLoggOlgaard2014,ScroggsBarattaRichardson2022,BarattaDeanDokken2023}.
+We set the computational domain to be discretized with $2 \times 10^4$ mesh nodes, and the relative numerical error tolerance is set to $10^{-8}$.

 For given \(f_0\) and \(\lambda\), Eq.~\eqref{eq4} admits two independent branches of solutions, which we label as Branch 1 and Branch 2.
 Fig.~\ref{sol1} shows example solutions for \(f_0 = 0.9, 0.5\), where for a given \(\lambda\), dashed and solid lines of the same color correspond to the solutions in two branches, respectively.
-It can be seen from Fig.~\ref{sol1}a and ~\ref{sol1}c that the solutions from the two branches gradually converge as \(\lambda\) decreases.
+It can be seen from Fig.~\ref{sol1}a and ~\ref{sol1}b that the solutions from the two branches gradually converge as \(\lambda\) decreases.

-Within the parameter range considered, not every solution of \( f(r) \) possesses a local minimum, though each solution contains at most one.
-The dependence of the location of this local minimum on the parameter \( \lambda \) is shown in Figs.~\ref{sol1}(b) and \ref{sol1}(d).
+Within the parameter range considered, not every solution of \( f(r) \) possesses a local minimum, but each solution contains at most one.
+The dependence of the location of this local minimum on the parameter \( \lambda \) is shown in Figs.~\ref{sol1}c and \ref{sol1}d.
 From the figures, we observe that: (1) As \( \lambda \) decreases, the locations of the local minima in the two branches approach each other; (2) For the Branch 1 solution with \( f_0 = 0.9 \), the location of the local minimum increases monotonically with \( \lambda \); for the Branch 1 solution with \( f_0 = 0.5 \), however, it first increases and then decreases, eventually disappearing when \( \lambda \ge 200 \); (3) In Branch 2, the location of the local minimum first decreases and then increases as \( \lambda \) grows.